jaredhowland/jaredhowland.github.io/content/publications.md

 **Abstract:** This study tracked the cost-per-use (<span class="caps">CPU</span>) of materials purchased at Brigham Young University’s (<span class="caps">BYU</span>) Harold B. Lee Library (<span class="caps">HBLL</span>) over a 26 month period and compared this to a previous study that tracked <span class="caps">CPU</span> over a four month period.
 The <span class="caps">CPU</span> of traditionally purchased materials declined over the 26 month period, compared to the four month period, but did not approach the efficiencies of the <span class="caps">PDA</span> models as the majority of items had still not been used.
 A longer time frame is needed to determine the long-term <span class="caps">CPU</span> of the traditional model in relation to the <span class="caps">PDA</span> purchases.
 However, given our own internal studies that show a ten year span is needed to reach 50% circulation, it is not anticipated that the traditional group will reach the patron driven in cost efficiencies.

-**Citation Information:** Howland, Jared L., Schroeder, Rebecca, Wright, Thomas C., (2013).
+**Citation Information:** Howland, Jared L., Schroeder, Rebecca, and Wright, Thomas C., (2013).
 “Brigham Young University’s patron-driven acquisitions: Does it stand the test of time?”
 In *Customer-based Collection Development: An Overview*.
 ISBN: 978-1-85604-931-3

 ## [Shelf-ready: A cost-benefit analysis][18] ##